Aitslab/EasyNER/README.md

 1. Before installation: Downnload and install anaconda from https://www.anaconda.com/

-2. Clone the repository to your target foler:Set up an conda environment
+2. Clone the repository to your target folder

 ```console